Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Combat Net**

-    When you make a ranged attack with a net, you do not have dis:d20-adv:**Advantage** due to being within 5 feet of hostile creatures.
+    When you make a ranged attack with a net, you do not have :d20-disadv: **Disdvantage** due to being within 5 feet of hostile creatures.

 - **Trident Master**